telerik/xaml-docs/controls/radsyntaxeditor/features/taggers/word-taggers.md

 ---
 title: Word Taggers
 page_title: Word Taggers
-description: This article explains the use of word taggers the RadSyntaxEditor control.
+description: This article explains the use of word taggers in the RadSyntaxEditor control.
 slug: radsyntaxeditor-features-word-taggers
 tags: word,taggers,radsyntaxeditor
 position: 1